DroverLtd/code-challenge-FE/README.md

 #### 1. Basic

-- Setup an app that calls our API to get vehicles for one user type
+- Setup an app that calls our API to get vehicles for one vehicle type
-- Display vehicles in a list/table to the user with relevant data
+- Display vehicles in a list/table to the user with relevant data (eg: make, model, year, color, price - see notes)
-- Allow at least 1 field in search to be user inputted (details below)
+- Allow at least 2 fields (location is required) in search to be user inputted (submit button? automatic?)

 *Bonus:* add some styling

 #### 2. Keep going

-- Add all fields able to search by for one user type (details below)
+- Add all fields able to search by for one vehicle type (please see live website)
 - Write unit/snapshot tests for most if not all components
 - Add styling to make it look like https://www.joindrover.com/cars/search

+*Bonus:* add functionality for pagination

 #### 3. All out!

-- Search can search for both types of vehicles (Consumer & Private-Hire)
+- Search can search for both types of vehicles (Consumer & Private-Hire aka PCO)
+- Unless already done, Pagination!!
 - Styling as close to original as possible
 - Fully responsive

 *Bonus:* add google autocomplete to the location in the search filters

 ## API info